Concert Future Concerts

 Apart from its main concert series the orchestra is frequently invited to perform with choirs in and around Bristol.
 These have included a "Bristol Sings" Verdi Requiem with Bristol Choral Society in 2009 and Mahlerís Resurrection Symphony with Colstonís School Choirs in 2010, both at the Colston Hall; and more recently in June 2011 another Verdi Requiem with the South Cotswold Choral Group, in the magnificent Tewkesbury Abbey.
 June 2013 saw a return invitation to Tewkesbury, to perform Vaughan Williams' Sea Symphony and other works.

 2010 was the start of a new initiative: the family concert.
 This first for BCO featured the delightful The Story of Babar the Little Elephant by Poulenc.
 The orchestra continued this theme in 2011 by participating in a community arts festival in Stoke Gifford, where we gave two workshop performances of Prokofievís Peter and the Wolf.
-In 2012 we gave a thrilling rendition of Tchaikovsky's Swan Lake Suite and Finale at Bristol Grammar School; and we returned there in April 2013 to perform another narrated Tchaikovsky Suite: Sleeping Beauty.
+In 2012 we gave a thrilling rendition of Tchaikovsky's Swan Lake Suite and Finale at Bristol Grammar School; and we returned there in 2013 and 2014 to perform Sleeping Beauty and Nutcracker.
+Most recently, in 2015, we performed The Sorcerer's Apprentice and a Harry Potter Symphonic Suite to two packed houses at BGS.
 All of these events featured free admission to the public.BCO has a sister orchestra, BCO Sinfonietta, which gives summer concerts of classical period repertoire at St Mary's Church in Olveston.
-At their most recent concert on 19 July 2014, the orchestra performed works by Bach, Mozart and Haydn.
+At their most recent concert in July 2015, the orchestra performed works by Schubert, Bach, Handel and Mozart.

 BCO is a Registered Charity in England and Wales - 1128196.